This is an example page. It’s different from a blog post because it will stay in one place and will

 Use WinSCP application on windows to transport the folder VPN_Folder that contains all my .ovpn files.
-Let me remind you that the VPN_Folder contains .ovpn files for FCU, Companion computer and GCS.
-I only need .ovpn file that I created for Beagle Bone Blue from the folder.
+Let me remind you that the VPN_Folder contains .ovpn files for FCU, Companion computer and Ground Control Station (GCS).
+I only need .ovpn file that I created for Raspberry Pi 4 from the folder.
 However, I am transporting the entire folder just for the ease of it.
-I will do the same process for Companion computer too later in the document to maintain uniformity.
-Please note the relevant file in VPN_Folder for me is bbbhexa_ssh.ovpn which I renamed after download from OpenVPN website as above.
-The folder was first copied to location /home/debian being default directory as shown below:-
+I have done the same process for Beagle Bone Blue above in Chapter 4.
+Please note the relevant file in VPN_Folder for me is raspi_4.ovpn which I renamed after download from OPENVPN website.
+The folder was first copied to location /home/pi being default directory as shown below:-

-Now move the folder from /home/debian to /etc/openvpn for execution
+Now move the folder from /home/pi to /etc/openvpn for execution

-Step 3 Create systemd file for startup of VPN services at boot
+Step 2 Create systemd file for startup at boot

 sudo systemctl start vpn.service